Leveraging GPT-4 for Automatic Translation Post-Editing

-State of the art Neural Machine Translation (NMT) models, trained on web-mined parallel corpora suffer from reliability problems even for high resource language pairs, despite high average case performance \cite{ sit, pit, trans_repair, numerical, ref_testing, raunak-etal-2022-salted, finding_memo}.
+State-of-the-art Neural Machine Translation (NMT) models, trained on web-mined parallel corpora suffer from reliability problems even for higher resource language pairs, despite high average case performance \cite{ sit, pit, trans_repair, numerical, ref_testing, raunak-etal-2022-salted, finding_memo}.
 A number of prior works have demonstrated that the parallel data and model training artifacts in NMT could manifest in terms of catastrophic outputs in rare cases, and the detection of such egregious model behaviors remains a challenging task \cite{curious_case, hallucinations_4, hallucinations_1, hallucinations_2, hallucinations_3}.
 Thereby, post-editing neural machine translations remains an important exercise for their use in critical settings across the translation and localization industry.
-As such, a relevant question to ask is whether Large Language Models (LLMs) such as GPT-3, GPT-4 and PaLM, PaLM2 \cite{gpt3, gpt4, palm2,chowdhery2022palm}, which have demonstrated a wide-range of general purpose reasoning as well as knowledge-based capabilities, could be leveraged for the task of translation post-editing.
-LLM based automatic translation post-editing could aid in detecting and fixing such errors to ensure greater reliability of NMT outputs.
-Besides alleviating reliability problems in NMT, there are a couple of reasons as to why leveraging LLMs for post-editing could be opportune, namely, the advanced multi-lingual understanding capabilities of latest LLMs \cite{gpt4} and potentially, their ability to apply desirable knowledge-based or culture-specific customization to translations \cite{mona_baker}, which are hard to ascertain only through the source text.
+As such, a relevant question to ask is whether Large Language Models (LLMs) such as GPT-3, GPT-4 and PaLM, PaLM2 \cite{gpt3, gpt4, palm2, palm}, which have demonstrated a wide-range of general purpose reasoning and knowledge-based capabilities could be leveraged for the task of translation post-editing.
+LLM based automatic translation post-editing could aid in both detecting and fixing translation errors to ensure greater reliability of NMT outputs.
+Besides alleviating reliability problems in NMT, leveraging LLMs for post-editing could be opportune owing to the advanced multi-lingual understanding capabilities of latest LLMs, in particular GPT-4 \cite{gpt4} and potentially, their ability to apply knowledge-based or culture-specific customization to translations \cite{mona_baker}, which are hard to ascertain only through the source text.